pstetz/Kaggle/complete/mnist/README.md

 ### Submission

 A 10 layer Keras model is constructed with adam optimizer.
 Below is my code for the Neural Network.
-It is largely inspired by Kaggler Yassine Ghouzam's [work](https://www.kaggle.com/yassineghouzam/introduction-to-cnn-keras-0-997-top-6) however I believe I was able to improve upon it.
+Initially there was inspiration from Kaggler Yassine Ghouzam's [work](https://www.kaggle.com/yassineghouzam/introduction-to-cnn-keras-0-997-top-6) however I believe I was able to evolve from it.
 I added a couple more Convolution layers and increased the Dropout rate and I've found more success.

 | <img src="photos/nn_code.png" alt="My NN code" style="float:left;"/> |
 |:--:|